Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Topics covered
-*What topics were covered in this session* creating a project plan
+*What topics were covered in this session* creating a project plan,
-History of computing
+History of computing,
-introduction to computer architecture binary,byte and boolen algebra looking at memoory in a pi internet history introduction to computer language, c language ,javascript/node red microproccesor  architecture installing raspberry pi
+introduction to computer architecture, binary,byte and boolen algebra, looking at memoory in a pi, internet history, introduction to computer language, c language ,javascript/node red, microproccesor  architecture, installing raspberry pi,